yatikanghan/Carbon-Monitor-Tool/README.md

 *  Monthly waste recycled/composed percentage
 *  Your employees travel for business purposess per year
 *  Average fuel efficiency per 100 km in €

+### Conclusion :

+You can calculate and analyse your companys carbon footprint by our application.
+You can view, analyse, and download as a PDF your companys carbon footprint report. and also we provide some suggestions how to reduced carbon footprints.